Bakersfield welcomes ARRA-funded green courthouse

 By Traci Madison

 The citizens of Bakersfield no longer have to travel far for jury duty.
 The new federal courthouse opened in downtown Bakersfield on July 15, 2012.
-The U.S. General Services Administration’s Pacific Rim Region oversaw the $28.5 million project, which brought a much-needed federal courthouse to California’s southern Central Valley.
+GSA's Pacific Rim Region oversaw the $28.5 million project, which brought a much-needed federal courthouse to California’s southern Central Valley.

 However, the opening of the courthouse is not the only success of this project.